Family SupportAccess diverse resources and learning opportunities, while making community connections.

 Programs and Services

 Parents, caregivers, and children 0-5 years old are invited to come play, create and learn during this facilitated play time.
 Activities include art projects, story time, free play and parent/caregiver education opportunities.
 Groups are free and open to children and adults of all abilities.

 All are welcome.
 Appropriate for families with children 0-5.
 Adult must be present with child(ren).

-We invite you to join us virtually to stay connected to Early Learning and Parent/Caregiver education and resources until our groups resume.
+We invite you to join us virtually to stay connected to Early Learning and Parent/Caregiver education and resources.
 Join our CHS Kaleidoscope Play & Learn Facebook group.
 Click here!